Long form vs short form website content - which one is right for your business?

 The benefits of long form content

-There are three key reasons why more businesses are starting to invest in long form content.
+There are three key reasons why more businesses are starting to invest in bloggers who write long form content.

 1) Improved search rankings